Florida school shooting suspect faces trial for jail brawl - NewsBreak

 Florida school shooting suspect faces trial for jail brawl

-FORT LAUDERDALE, Fla.
+FORT LAUDERDALE, F.L.
 (AP) — The suspect in the 2018 killing of 17 people at a Florida high school is finally going on trial — but not for the slayings.

 Jury selection begins Monday on charges Nikolas Cruz attacked a Broward County jail guard nine months after the Feb.
 14, 2018, shootings at Marjory Stoneman Douglas High School in Parkland.